quicwg/base-drafts/draft-ietf-quic-transport.md

 ###  DPLPMTUD and Initial Connectivity

-From the perspective of DPLPMTUD, QUIC transport is an acknowledged PL.
+From the perspective of DPLPMTUD, QUIC transport is an acknowledged packetization layer (PL).
 A sender can therefore enter the DPLPMTUD BASE state when the QUIC connection handshake has been completed and the endpoint has established a 1-RTT key.